Walking for Wellbeing

 Ineke - Nourish Founder

 Walking is often my only form of exercise and many times I find it is a way of gathering my thoughts.
 There are still many days where I don’t get the opportunity (or make one) and on those days I get to the evening and really wish I had.
 It is one of the best forms of exercise for your body and your brain!
 I have often found it a great way to process all the thoughts and ideas I have when walking with someone, or actually clearing my head and listening to my children with undivided attention.
 Getting to appreciate the change in seasons is another positive benefit of walking and certainly makes me realise what an amazing creation we are part of!
-With lockdown easing, walking occurs more on weekends when we have a family walk.
+Walking mainly occurs more on weekends when we have a family walk.
 I need to try and make a conscious effort to get out during the week.
 Perhaps I need to make walk appointments in my diary!
 I would love to hear what walking habits work for you!……..

 Christian and Beckie - The Salt Box